To see an updated mood board tutorial using Canva, check out this post.

 I’ve always heard people talking about these but I never thought about doing one myself.
 When I moved into our house I decided to try it when I was trying to decide what to do with my bedroom.

-Where to start building your mood board.
+How to start building an effective mood board.

 Step 3 – Make a short list of things that you need to add to the room.
-For example your list for a bedroom could be a headboard, mirror, chair, art for over the bed, curtains.
+For example, your list for a bedroom could be a headboard, mirror, chair, art for over the bed, and curtains.
 It gets overwhelming if you choose too many so start with five.

-How to Make Online Mood Board
+How to Make an Online Mood Board

-Next start dragging in images that you’ve saved.
+Next start dragging in the inspirational images that you’ve saved.
 You can resize them as you go by just dragging the corners.
 They can overlap.
 You can also make the most important ones come to the forefront by clicking the arrows right under the layer tab.

 Make a Physical Mood Board